The Astrology of Christmas

 The choice of date – December 25

 Several factors might have influenced the selection of December 25 as the date of celebrating Christmas.
-In the beginning of the Christian Era, the Roman Empire who followed a religious belief constituting many gods and goddesses, was the dominant force in Europe, the Middle East and the Mediterranean.
+At the beginning of the Christian Era, the Roman Empire who followed a religious belief constituting many gods and goddesses was the dominant force in Europe, the Middle East, and the Mediterranean.
 The Romans had a series of festivals near this date of the year.
 Hence, it might have decided to observe Christmas at this time of the year to compete with one or more of those festivals.

 Astrological points related to Jesus’ birth

 December 25, the officially fixed birth date of Jesus Christ coincides with the return of the Sun at the winter solstice.
 This solstice marks the entry of the Sun into the sign of Capricorn whose ruling planet is Saturn.
 On this day the Sun appears to halt over the tropic of Capricorn and begins its journey to North.